Design against reality.

 We do not expel Jesus Christ; we simply assign Him a different role.
 Once a system governs reality, Christ is permitted only in ways that do not threaten its sovereignty.
 He becomes an inspiration—motivating, but not commanding.
 He appears in our values, shaping tone but not direction.
 He is invoked in our ethics, constraining excess but not reordering structure.
 He is woven into our culture, influencing our behavior but not our decision-making.
 Christ is welcomed, but only as a guest in a house built by abstraction.

 This is not a conscious downgrade.
 Most of the time, we don’t even realize it’s happening.
 It is a functional necessity.
 Because if Christ were allowed to speak directly, if He were allowed to challenge the model, if He were allowed to interrupt the process, if He were allowed to expose what’s been baked into the system, if He were allowed to call for repentance rather than optimization, then the system would no longer be sovereign.
-And everything we’ve built on it—our purpose, our vision, our values, our organization, our business, our market, our career—would crumble.
+And everything we’ve built on it—our purpose, our vision, our values, our organization, our business, our church, our market, our career—would crumble.

 So Christ is welcomed only within the architecture constructed by abstraction.
 We do not reject Him; we subordinate Him to our abstractions.